-When I was a high school student, the last two years I was always thinking of where to go for further study, and who to become.
-I was confused and felt stressful.
-I attempted the Kyrgyz national university entrance examination and some other examinations to apply abroad.
-In the spring, I was informed that I have been selected as a finalist for the FLEX program(US), which is sponsored by the US State Department.
+When I was a high school student, for the last two years I was always thinking of where to go for further study, and who to become.
+I was confused and felt stressed.
+I attempted the Kyrgyz National University entrance examination and some other examinations to apply abroad.
+In the spring, I was informed that I had been selected as a finalist for the FLEX program(US), which is sponsored by the US State Department.
 It is a one-year exchange program for high school students.
-Later, after two months when I was done with my visa application, I learnt that I passed an exam and won a full scholarship for studying in Turkey.
-It was really hard to decide what to do, where to go.
+Later, after two months when I was done with my visa application, I learnt that I passed an exam and won a full scholarship to study in Turkey.
+It was really hard to decide what to do, and where to go.
 Sometimes I was even afraid to go abroad.
-Finally, I decided to go to Turkey to study at Middle East Technical University, and I can assure you that today i don't regret it at all.
+Finally, I decided to go to Turkey to study at Middle East Technical University, and I can assure you that today I don't regret it at all.

-It was August 25 when we’re flying from Kyrgyzstan to Turkey.
+It was August 25 when we were flying from Kyrgyzstan to Turkey.
 I was flying with other students who also won a scholarship to study in Turkey.
-From Bishkek(capital city of Kyrgyzstan) to Istanbul we all flew together, and then in Istanbul some representatives from Ministry of Education of Turkish Republic met us and assisted in reaching our destinations.
+From Bishkek(the capital city of Kyrgyzstan) to Istanbul we all flew together, and then in Istanbul, some representatives from the Ministry of Education of the Turkish Republic met us and assisted in reaching our destinations.
 My destination was Ankara, the capital city of Turkey. when we reached there some Kyrgyz students met and took us to the dormitory.
-Dormitories in Turkey are very convenient for students who come from more eastern societies, since the dormitories are not mixed.
+Dormitories in Turkey are very convenient for students who come from more eastern societies since the dormitories are not mixed.
 Boys and girls live in different buildings.
-Next day I went to my university, and that day I was accompanied by other students who also came from Kyrgyzstan, but applied through other programs.
+The next day I went to my university, and that day I was accompanied by other students who also came from Kyrgyzstan, but applied through other programs.
 In the University, I could feel the freedom, because I met unique people and it was an enriching experience for me.

 The educational system in Turkey

 The educational language in our university is English and everyone expected high scores from foreign students.
-During my education at this university, I was never discriminated neither by professors nor by other students.
-Whenever I scored high, I have never faced any critique from my group mates; on the contrary, they always supported me expressing their trust and happiness in my success.
-Overall, the educational system is of the western type.
-In the first year, I faced some difficulties in getting used to it, since in post soviet countries the system was inherited from the soviet period.
+During my education at this university, I was never discriminated against by professors or by other students.
+Whenever I scored high, I never faced any critique from my group mates; on the contrary, they always supported me expressing their trust and happiness in my success.
+Overall, the educational system is of the Western type.
+In the first year, I faced some difficulties in getting used to it, since in post soviet countries the system was inherited from the Soviet period.
 I can also add that even if the system is western typed, the burden of courses is much more than that of post-soviet countries

 Experience of living in Turkey